iris-yi-jiang/moostr/README.md

 For `moostr` to function properly, it is necessary to set the question type for both multichoice and numerical questions to vertatim type.
-The returned Moodle syntax string can then be directly used as the solution to a verbatim item in a Embedded Answers (Cloze) exercise with `exams`.
+The returned Moodle syntax string can then be directly used as the solution to a verbatim item in an Embedded Answers (Cloze) exercise with `exams` or Moodle.

 ## Example